Overview

 Researchers hypothesized that the people who could choose their treatment would have better results, but the results showed otherwise.
 Participants who decided PDT had better outcomes than those assigned to it, but those randomly assigned to CBT had better outcomes than those who chose it.
 Researchers are unsure about the cause of these specific results.
 However, this study found that two years after treatment, 70% of patients clearly improved, and 45% had decreased symptoms after 12 weeks of treatment.

-Another study showed impressive results in an even shorter time frame.
-A concentrated exposure-based treatment involving CBT delivered over four consecutive days significantly reduces symptom severity.
+Another study on therapy and panic disorder showed impressive results in an even shorter time frame.
+A concentrated exposure-based treatment involving CBT delivered over four consecutive days significantly reduced panic disorder symptom severity.
 Post-treatment, 80% of patients met the criteria for remission; at follow-up, the rate was 86.7%.
 Participants were satisfied with their treatment, and no one dropped out of the study.

 Statistics